 The grantee shall ensure that it complies with all applicable federal rules and regulations, found at 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements, commonly known as the Uniform Guidance, and State guidance issued by the Colorado State Office of the Controller (OSC).
-The grantee is responsible for completion of a subrecipient versus contractor determination for any funds pass- through to an outside vendor.
-The OSC's OMB Subrecipient Guide is available to assist the grantee in meeting OSC requirements for monitoring of subrecipients.
-Additional guidance regarding 2 CFR Part 200 is available on the OSC's OMB Guidance website.
+The grantee is responsible for completion of a subrecipient versus contractor determination for any funds passed through to an outside vendor.
+The OSC's Federal Requirements for Subrecipients guidance is available to assist the grantee in meeting OSC requirements for monitoring of subrecipients.
+Additional guidance regarding 2 CFR Part 200 is available on the Code of Federal Regulations website.